wp-plugins/catalog/readme.txt

 4.5.6  Title size.
 Define the text size of the product title.

-4.5.7  Background Color of “Add your review here” section.
-Select the background color of the “Add your review here” section.
+4.5.7  Background Color of "Add your review here" section.
+Select the background color of the "Add your review here" section.

 4.5.8  Color of Review Texts.
 Choose what color the submitted review texts appear.